sagarkori143/Mercor-Assignment/README.md

 ## Continuous Integration

 This project uses GitHub Actions for CI.
 All tests are automatically run on push and pull request to the `main` branch using Node.js 18.x and 20.x.

-## AI Tool Usage

-AI tools (such as GitHub Copilot and ChatGPT) were used for:
-- Debugging and brainstorming
-- Generating boilerplate code
-- Looking up documentation and syntax

-All logic and design choices were reviewed and are fully understood by the author.
-See the code comments and this README for explanations of all major decisions.

 ---